 – More than a dozen writers worked on the script for The Wizard of Oz, but only three got the film credits.

-– Judy Garland’s childlike physique was due to a painful corset.
+– Judy Garland was sixteen at the time and her childlike physique in the film was due to a painful corset.

 – Margaret Hamilton’s performance as The Wicked Witch of the West was considered so scary, that many scenes were cut so it wouldn’t scare children too much.